SM2A/Binance_API/README.md

 # Binance API

-*Each 24 hours api results will be updates*
+*Each 24 hours API results will be updat*

 **All public APIs will be added soon**